Opus10/qik/docs/commands.md

 ### Python Import Graph

-Use the `pygraph` dependency type to depend on a python module's files, import graph, and external distributions.
+Use the `pygraph` dependency type to depend on a Python module's files, import graph, and external distributions.
 Here we run [pyright](https://github.com/microsoft/pyright) type checking modularly based on import graph changes:

 ```toml
 modules = ["a_module", "b_module", "c_module"]